Download Careers360 App

 Hormonal Changes During Parturition

-• Oxytocin Release: This hormone stimulates contractions of the uterus, thereby inducing labour.
-It is also known as the "love hormone" as it triggers bonding responses and maternal behaviours in females.
+• Oxytocin Release: This hormone stimulates contractions of the uterus, thereby inducing labor.
+It triggers bonding responses and maternal behaviors in females.

-• Endorphins: These are released as labour progresses and help in pain management by working to improve feelings of well-being.
+• Endorphins: These are released as labor progresses and help in pain management by working to improve feelings of well-being.

 Possible Complications During Parturition

-• Prolonged Labor: If the labour is excessively long, it needs to be intervened medically.
+• Prolonged Labor: If the labor is excessively long, it needs to be intervened medically.

 • Fetal Distress: Fetal heart monitoring is essential, and any distress to the baby can be a symptom of to delivery of the child in an emergency.

-• Postpartum haemorrhage: Bleeding at a rate in excess after delivery can be anticipated and requires immediate medical attention.
+• Postpartum hemorrhage: Bleeding at a rate in excess after delivery can be anticipated and requires immediate medical attention.

 What Is Lactation?